-Women with overly large breasts carry an enormous amount of weight on their chests, which can lead to a host of medical problems.
+Women with overly large breasts carry enormous weight on their chests, which can lead to a host of medical problems.
 This includes back and shoulder pain, neck strain, headaches, breathing difficulty, skeletal deformities, and chronic infections or rashes beneath the breasts.
 Additionally, tight bra straps may leave deep grooves in the shoulders, which can be painful.
 For some women, oversized breasts can hold them back from physical activity and exercise.
-It can also make women feel self-conscious, especially if they cannot find clothing that fits properly.
+It can also make women feel self-conscious, especially if they cannot find clothing that fits appropriately.

 Who is a good candidate for breast reduction surgery?